ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ## Client Identification with Unique Per-Origin Token Keys

-Client activity could also be linked if an Origin and Issuer collude to use a unique key for the Token Keys, which are per-origin.
+Client activity could also be linked if an Origin and Issuer collude to use a unique per-origin Token Key.

 Since Attesters do not see per-origin identities that can be correlated across Clients, Attesters cannot perform in-band consistency checks.

-Clients SHOULD prevent targeting attacks by checking the consistency of token keys key across time and across other clients.
-Consistency for privacy pass keys is described in
+Clients SHOULD check encapsulation key consistency to help mitigate targeting attacks.
+Consistency for Privacy Pass resources such as Issuer directories and token keys is described in
 {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}.
 {{?CONSISTENCY-MIRROR=I-D.group-privacypass-consistency-mirror}} describes a specific approach in which Clients can check the consistency of a key using a mirror server.